shinokada/svelte-lib-helpers/README.md

 ### docs5FromType

 #### Overview
-This script extracts prop types and default values from your Svelte components to generate documentation.
+The subcommand `docs5FromType` extracts prop types and default values from your Svelte components to generate documentation.
 It supports two common patterns for defining prop types:

 1. Types defined directly in the Svelte file
 2. Types imported from a separate TypeScript file (typically ./index.ts)